Predicting Good Quantum Circuit Compilation Options: Proposed Solution: Predicting Good Compilation Options

-\begin{example} After determining the correct classification labels, the feature vector of each circuit has been created.
-To this end, the number of qubits, the depth of the circuit, and the number of gates for each gate-type according to the \emph{OpenQASM 2.0} specification~\cite{crossOpenQuantumAssembly2017} are used as features.
+\begin{example} After determining the correct classification label, the feature vector of each circuit is created.
+To this end, the number of qubits, the depth of the circuit, and the number of gates for each gate type according to the \emph{OpenQASM 2.0} specification~\cite{crossOpenQuantumAssembly2017} are used as features.
 Additionally, the following five composite features (adapted from \cite{supermarq}) are used: \begin{itemize} \item \emph{Program Communication}: Metric to measure the average degree of interaction for all qubits.
-A value of $1$ indicates that each qubit interacts at least once with all other qubits. \item \emph{Critical-Depth}: Metric to measure how many of all \mbox{multi-qubit} gates are on the longest path (defining the depth of a quantum circuit).
-A value of $1$ indicates that all \mbox{multi-qubit} gates are on the longest path. \item \emph{Entanglement-Ratio}: Metric to measure how many gates of a quantum circuit are \mbox{multi-qubit} gates.
+A value of $1$ indicates that each qubit interacts at least once with all other qubits. \item \emph{Critical Depth}: Metric to measure how many of all \mbox{multi-qubit} gates are on the longest path (defining the depth of a quantum circuit).
+A value of $1$ indicates that all \mbox{multi-qubit} gates are on the longest path. \item \emph{Entanglement Ratio}: Metric to measure how many gates in a quantum circuit are \mbox{multi-qubit} gates.
 A value of $1$ indicates that the quantum circuit consists of only \mbox{multi-qubit} gates. \item \emph{Parallelism}: Metric to measure how much parallelization within the circuit is possible due to simultaneous gate execution.
-A value of $1$ describes large parallelization. \item \emph{Liveness}: Metric to measure how often the qubits are idling and are waiting for their next gate execution.
-A value of $1$ describes a circuit where there is a gate execution on each qubit at each time step. \end{itemize}
+A value of $1$ describes large parallelization. \item \emph{Liveness}: Metric to measure how often the qubits are idling and waiting for their next gate execution.
+A value of $1$ describes a circuit in which there is a gate execution on each qubit at each time step. \end{itemize}

-In order to reduce the dimensionality of the resulting training circuits, features which are zero for all training circuits are discarded.
-Overall, this resulted in $27$ features for each of the training circuits. \end{example}
+In order to reduce the dimensionality of the resulting training circuits, the features that are zero for all training circuits are discarded.
+This resulted in $31$ features for each of the training circuits. \end{example}